Working to make government more effective

 If you’re interested in the IfG Academy’s support for private office teams, sign up to our bespoke newsletter.

-We arrange confidential workshops, away days and other sessions for private office teams to help them think about how they work and how they can better support their minister.
-We also provide training for civil servants in non-private office roles about what ministers care about and why it should matter to them.
+We deliver a quarterly cross-government induction workshop to help new starters to private office hit the ground running.
+We also arrange confidential workshops, away days and other sessions for private office teams to help them think about how they work and how they can better support their minister.

 Take a look at our work on private office and get in touch via ifgacademy@instituteforgovernment.org.uk to find out how we can support you and your team.